VikasVMani/pli/pli.md

             3 empName CHAR VARYING(100),
             3 empID FIXED BINARY(31);

-instruction:  Declare a procedure to count vowels in a string
+instruction:  Declare a procedure to count vowels in a string in PL/1.

 input: